peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 ##### Added

-- `generate_resource_spec.cpp` to the test directory and built as a new target by CMake.
+- Added `generate_resource_spec.cpp` to the test directory, built as a new target by CMake.
 It generates the resource spec file required by CTest when running tests in parallel.
-- Support for the gfx1250 architecture.
+- Added support for the gfx1250 architecture.
-- A parallel `device_topk`, which finds the largest/smallest K elements from an input array of keys.
+- Added a parallel `device_topk`, which finds the largest/smallest K elements from an input array of keys.

 ##### Changed